Cheer Stunts: Complete Guide | Cheerleading Positions

-I Believe that everybody is pretty much familiar with the word “Stunt” because we all being in touch to some extent means by watching theater, television or movies and it is a very common word and feature use in action movies.
-But I would still like to define and elaborate this word as the first step of my article and draw a clear vision and then move on to my actual target Cheer Stunts.
+I Believe that everybody is pretty much familiar with the word “Stunt” because we all being in touch to some extent means by watching theater, television or movies.
+It is a very common word and feature use in action movies.
+But I would still like to define and elaborate this word as the first step of my article is to draw a clear vision and then move on to my actual target Cheer Stunts.

-Cheer means to motivate and encourage someone by praising and shouting with joy and Cheerleading is an activity in which participants known as cheerleaders perform an organized athletic skill, dance and chanting to motivate and cheer their sports team and to amuse the audience.
+Cheer means to motivate and encourage someone by praising and shouting with joy.
+Cheerleading is an activity in which cheerleaders perform an organized athletic skill, dance and chanting to motivate and cheer their sports team and to amuse the audience.

 The Beginning of Cheer Stunts

-Basically cheerleading performance initiated to stimulate and build the team strength at the beginning of the game plus waving the pompoms on the sideline to attract the crowd but later on when stunting became a part of chanting and cheering it leads cheerleading itself toward a competition and cheerleaders found a new platform to show their talent and get recognized with unique innovations.
+Basically cheerleading performance initiated to stimulate and build the team strength at the beginning of the game.
+It involves waving the pompoms on the sideline to attract the crowd.
+But, later on when stunting became a part of chanting and cheering, it leads cheerleading itself toward a competition.
+Cheerleaders found a new platform to show their talent and get recognized with unique innovations.

 Cheerleading originated in the US at the school level.
 And the cheer stunting, a guy named Lawrence Herkimer played a vital role to make it popular.
 He founded a place known as cheerleading camp where he works on creating and teaching new stunts and finally distribute to all cheerleading teams.